x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer/plan-and-deploy/active-directory/ad-schema-changes.md

 localization_priority: Critical
 ms.collection: Strat_EX_Admin
 ms.assetid: 7e879e4e-1124-4a41-94d2-c64500beb24e
-description: "Summary: What new schema classes and attributes Exchange Server 2016 adds to Active Directory, and which existing ones it modifies."
+description: "Summary: Learn about the new and modified schema classes and attributes that are added to Active Directory by Exchange 2016."
 ---

-# Exchange 2016 Active Directory schema changes
+# Active Directory schema changes in Exchange 2016

  **Summary**: What new schema classes and attributes Exchange Server 2016 adds to Active Directory, and which existing ones it modifies.